 You’ve had it happen: your child comes to you complaining about a stomach ache.
 You want to turn their frown upside-down fast—ideally with a natural remedy—but it’s not always clear why they have digestive problems in the first place.
-So how do you fix it?
 The most common digestive issues are gas, bloating, and stomach pain.
 The most likely culprits are diet, stress, and an unhealthy gut.
 So how do you fix it?
 The great news is there are natural home remedies that work like a charm.
 Consider these seven home remedies when your kid has a mild upset stomach.

 Remember drinking ginger ale for stomach aches when you were a kid?
-It’s one of those old-fashioned home remedies that really works.
+It’s one of those old-fashioned home remedies that works.
 The tummy-soothing compound in ginger is gingerol.
 Gingerol is a powerful antioxidant and anti-inflammatory that soothes stomach pain and decreases nausea.
-However, be aware, most of today’s ginger ale is simply flavored to taste like ginger—it rarely has any real ginger in it.
+However, be aware most of today’s ginger ale is flavored to taste like ginger—it rarely has any real, natural ginger in it.
 Instead, slice fresh ginger thin and steep it in hot water for 15 to 30 minutes.
 Remove the ginger slices; if they need a touch of sweetener, adding honey will do the trick.
-You can also go with candied ginger, ginger chews, or crystallized ginger.
-Just make sure whatever you choose contains pure ginger, not just ginger flavoring.
+You can also go with candied ginger, ginger chews, or crystallized ginger—but make sure whatever you choose contains pure ginger, not just ginger flavoring.

-If your child’s belly aches are more frequent, it could be something in his or her diet.
-Foods that can trigger digestive problems include spicy foods, fried foods, soda and other bubbly drinks, and dairy.
-Try removing these foods from your child’s diet and seeing if the problem goes away.
-Then reintroduce each type of food one at a time to discover the troublemaker.
+If your child’s belly aches are more frequent, it could be something in their diet.
+Foods that can trigger digestive problems include spicy foods, fried foods, bubbly drinks, and dairy.
+Try removing these foods from your child’s diet to see if the problem disappears.
+Then, reintroduce each type of food one at a time to discover the troublemaker.

 If your child has digestive problems, one reason could be an unhealthy gut.
 This is when the populations of healthy bacteria, or “gut flora,” in your child’s gastrointestinal tract have been damaged.
-Damage to gut flora can be caused by antibiotics, not enough fiber in your child’s diet, and more.
-Probiotics can really help by providing healthy bacteria to support your child’s healthy digestion.
-Flora’s Toddler’s Blend Probiotic (US/CA) was formulated to supply friendly bacteria specifically for children under the age of 5.
+Damage to gut flora can be caused by antibiotics, insufficient fiber in your child’s diet, and more.
+Probiotics can help by providing healthy bacteria to support your child’s healthy digestion.
+Flora’s Toddler’s Probiotic was specifically formulated to supply friendly bacteria for children ages 5 and under.
 This easy-to-use powder can be added to juice, yogurt, or formula.
-If your child is between 5 and 15 years old, Flora’s Children’s Blend Probiotic (US/CA) was designed to support their healthy digestion as they grow.
+If your child is between 5 and 15 years old, Flora’s Children’s Probiotic was designed to support their healthy digestion as they grow.
 Both blends successfully survive stomach acids for maximum effectiveness.

-A hot water bottle or heating pad can be just the ticket for an aching stomach.
+A hot water bottle or heating pad can be a ticket for an aching stomach.
 Have your child rest lying down with the heat source on their belly.
-Heat increases blood flow to the abdominal area which helps reduce cramps and pain.
-This home remedy is especially helpful for stress-related tummy aches.
+Heat increases blood flow to the abdominal area, which helps reduce cramps and pain.
+This home remedy is beneficial for stress-related tummy aches.
 Resting quietly with the comforting heat source can reduce your child’s stress and help their stomach pain melt away.

 Some children’s stomach aches are caused by excess stomach acid.
 The most obvious choice, in that case, is antacids.
 But there’s no need to give your child a strong commercial antacid like Tums when what you have sitting in your kitchen cupboard works just as well.
 Yup, baking soda!
 Baking soda, or sodium bicarbonate, is the active ingredient in most drugstore antacids.
 It works quickly to relieve stomach upset, heartburn, and acid indigestion.
-Just mix a teaspoon of baking soda in some warm water for your child to drink.
+Just mix a teaspoon of baking soda in a glass of warm water for your child to drink.